The Tankerman PIC is a rating for a mariner who has been trained in:

 There are several different Tankerman ratings.
 To qualify for any of these ratings the mariner must: Firstly, meet the sea-service.
 And secondly, meet the cargo transfer requirements too.
 In conclusion: click here and view this link for the specific requirements >>

 5-days / $700

-This class provides training and assessment for Tankerman-PIC (DL), in lieu of testing at the Coast Guard.
+This class provides training and assessment, in lieu of testing at the Coast Guard, for the original issue or renewal of Tankerman-PIC (DL).
+Additionally, this class can also be used for Tankerman-PIC (Barge)(DL).
+OR, Tankerman-Assistant (DL), OR Tankerman-Engineer (DL).
 And, it is open to all mariners who intend to have immediate responsibility for loading, unloading, and handling of dangerous liquid (DL) cargoes.